About Us

 violin, viola, cello, and double bass

 While many educational programs in New England offer music training for children, they do not match Project STEP’s comprehensive package of high-quality long-term training, support services, and scholarships intended specifically for children from backgrounds underrepresented in classical music.
 Our students are able to break through socio-economic barriers to become excellent musicians, creative and confident students, and successful young adults.
 Spending up to 12 years in Project STEP, our students are challenged to achieve and maintain high levels of musicianship.
 The perseverance, social and leadership skills, self-discipline, confidence, problem solving skills, and strong work ethic they develop in the process prove to be invaluable in their future musical and non-musical pursuits.
 As students in Project STEP, our students gain deep skills, as well as learning and career opportunities that make them role models and mentors in their families and communities.
+Photos right by Matthew Muise.

 100%